Are you ready to set up your GoDaddy site with SendLayer?

 First, click the Type dropdown and select CNAME from the list of options.

 Next, head back to your SendLayer account and locate the HOSTNAME.
-Here you’ll see the sl subdomain followed by your domain name.
+Here you’ll see the sl subdomain.

 Once you’ve identified the HOSTNAME, switch over to your GoDaddy account and add the HOSTNAME to the Name field.